jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 1. Using vim:
     1. Create a shell script named **install-textbook-dependencies.sh** in your home directory.
 You will need to add commands to do the following:
     1. Add the proper *shebang* on the first line, then two lines of space
-    1. Issue the command to retrieve the `.deb` package:
+    1. Issue the command to retrieve the `.deb` package from the commandline:
     `https://github.com/jgm/pandoc/releases/download/3.1.3/pandoc-3.1.3-1-amd64.deb`
-    1. Write the command to install this `.deb` package
+    1. Issue the command to install this `.deb` package (Chapter 03)
-    1. Write the command to update the `apt` repos
+    1. Issue the command to update the `apt` repos
-    1. Write the command to install these dependencies using the `-y` flag: `texlive texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra texlive-xetex texlive-font-utils librsvg2-bin  texlive-science-doc texlive-science`
+    1. Issue the command to install these dependencies using the `-y` flag: `texlive texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra texlive-xetex texlive-font-utils librsvg2-bin  texlive-science-doc texlive-science`
     1. Test your shell script by giving it execute permissions and use sudo to run it (required for permission to install packages)
 1. Compile your version of the textbook
     1. Edit Line 8 of `chapter-01.md` from the textbook source code to now say: `# New Introduction by YOURNAME`